amelieelibh/bunny-back/README.md

 ### `mvn test`

 This is a live server, so it only works locally in the (tomcat) embedded server within maven

+If you want to connect to DB, then the URI link for mongodb shared server is:

+### `mongodb+srv://${MONGO_USERNAME}:${MONGO_PASSWORD}@mongoameliecluster.bx74j.azure.mongodb.net/bunny-studio?retryWrites=true&w=majority`

+Given user and pass of database will be deprecated on Nov 12th 2020, that credentials are only for testing purposes